wwcs2027/wwcs2027.github.io/application.md

         }
 </style>

-We are still finishing the details to make sure this edition turns out to be unforgettable!
-Tentative deadlines are given below.
-Please stay tuned if you're that eager to come, and email us <a href="mailto:wwcs2027@gmail.com"> here </a> for any question/query/comment!
+**THE APPLICATION PROCESS IS NOW OPEN!** Please stay tuned for possible changes, and email us <a href="mailto:wwcs2027@gmail.com"> here </a> for any question/query/comment!

 - Start of applications: **September 14th 2026**